MALABA

 85(1)(d) of the Constitution is founded on the broadest conception of

-an infringement of a fundamental right or freedom.
-Whilst its purpose
+infringement of a fundamental right or freedom.

-private, personal or parochial interests.
-By definition, public
+to protect private, personal or parochial interests.

 infringement of a fundamental right may cause legal injury to an